Check this out:

 -Photo by Rick Swart, ODFW

-Clear Lake: Open to year-around fishing and will be stocked with hatchery rainbow trout three times with a total of 11,000 fish going in the month before Memorial Day.
+Clear Lake: Open to year-around fishing and will be stocked with hatchery rainbow trout three times with nearly 11,000 fish going in the month before Memorial Day.
 No limit on size or number of brook trout taken.
 Catch limits on other trout species do not apply to brook trout.
 Boats are available for rent at the lake.
-Information on cabin and boat rentals.
+Cabin and boat rentals.

 Commonwealth Lake: This 3-acre lake in Cedar Hills near Beaverton.
 It is stocked with rainbow trout in the early spring.
 From the Sunset Hwy take Cedar Hills Blvd. south ½ mile.
 Turn right on Foothills Drive and follow to lake.